You can include any text file on your dotCMS instance (even a file on a different Site) within any content displayed by dotCMS.

 Automatic Edit Link

-#dotParse automatically parses the included file using both the Velocity and HTML parsers.
-You must take additional steps if you wish to prevent parsing by the Velocity or HTML parsers.
+#dotInclude automatically parses the included file using the HTML parser.
+You must take additional steps if you wish to prevent parsing of any file by the HTML parser, or to prevent

 Prevent HTML Parsing

 If you display the contents of a file on a Page, the file will automatically be interpreted by your browser's HTML parser.
 Therefore, if you wish to display the contents of the file without HTML parsing, you must escape the special HTML characters in the contents of the file.

 Individual HTML characters may be escaped using either HTML